mrcoulson/ASP.NET-National-Weather-Service-Parser/README.md

 This is a port [National Weather Service Parser](https://github.com/rpringle/National-Weather-Service-Parser) originally by rpringle.

 Included here are the C# code and an example ASPX page.
 The example page includes scripting and styles for my work environment.
 The Literal called `litOut` is all you really need.
+[Example output](http://www.co.frederick.va.us/apps/nwsparser/default.aspx).

 This parser is for anyone who wants to display local weather data without having to use a provider's branding, styles, or ads.